dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.md

 This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for setting important iGPU properties.

+The config.plist doesn't already have a section for this so you will have to create it manually.

 When setting up your iGPU, the table below should help with finding the right values to set.
 Here is an explanation of some values:

 * **AAPL,ig-platform-id**